 Abdou Diouf was born on September 7, 1935 in Louga.
-He received his elementary and secondary education in Saint-Louis, subsequently studied law at the Faculty of Dakar, and continued his studies in Paris to attain the certificate of the National School of Overseas Departments and Territories of France (ENFOM) in 1960.
+He completed his elementary and secondary education in Saint-Louis, subsequently studied law at the Faculty of Dakar, and continued his studies in Paris, where he earneda Certificate of Studies from the National School of Overseas Departments and Territories of France (ENFOM) in 1960.

 He became President of the Republic on January 1, 1981 following the resignation of President Senghor.
-President Diouf reaffirmed his leadership in the elections of 1983, 1988, and 1993.
-His terms were marked by a policy of openness to the multi-party system, the gradual liberalization of the economy, and by a wide decentralization.
+President Diouf was confirmed in that position in the elections of 1983, 1988, and 1993.
+His terms were shaped by a policy of openness to the multi-party system, the gradual liberalization of the economy, and decentralization.

-Abdou Diouf contributed to raising the voice of Senegal in the world and fought for a greater African unity, particularly, as the Chairman of the Organization for African Unity (1985-1986 and 1992) and Chairman of ECOWAS (1991–1992).
+Abdou Diouf contributed to making Senegal’s voice heard across the world and strived to bring about greater African unity, particularly by taking on functions as the Chairman of the Organization for African Unity (1985-1986 and 1992) and Chairman of ECOWAS (1991–1992).

-Abdoulaye Wade succeeded him in March 2000.
-Abdou Diouf left a positive mark on Senegalese democracy after calling his main opponent to congratulate him on his victory; thus, encouraging a peaceful transition, which was later praised throughout the African continent.
+He was succeeded by Abdoulaye Wade, further to the presidential election of March 2000.
+Abdou Diouf made one of the seminal gestures in Senegalese democracy, when he called his main opponent to congratulate him on his victory, thus fostering a peaceful transition, which was later praised throughout the African continent.
 His first mission as former President was to represent his successor at a pan-African summit.

-On October 20, 2002, Abdou Diouf was elected Secretary General of Francophonie during the ninth Beirut Summit, succeeding Boutros Boutros-Ghali.
+On October 20, 2002, Abdou Diouf was elected Secretary General of Francophonie during the Ninth Summit in Beirut, succeeding Boutros Boutros-Ghali.
 At the Bucharest Summit, on September 29, 2006, he was confirmed in office for four more years.